Meghanaramesha/BLOG/GitBook_Content/Influencers/Kopelovich/Warner Bros Deal Netflix wanted the prestige assets Paramount wants the entire empire.md

 55 Posts

-Plot twist: [Paramount](https://www.linkedin.com/company/paramountco/) just went full Doctor Evil and said “ONE HUNDRED BILLION DOLLARS MWAHAHA” with a hostile takeover bid for [Warner Bros.
+Plot twist: [Paramount](https://www.linkedin.com/company/paramountco/) just went full Doctor Evil and said â€œONE HUNDRED BILLION DOLLARS MWAHAHAâ€ with a hostile takeover bid for [Warner Bros.
 Discovery](https://www.linkedin.com/company/warner-bros-discovery/), basically stepping in front of [Netflix](https://www.linkedin.com/company/netflix/) and saying not today sunshine.

-And they didn’t whisper it they got a megaphone and shouted hard for all of us to hear:
+And they didnâ€™t whisper it they got a megaphone and shouted hard for all of us to hear:
-💰 All cash
+ðŸ’° All cash
-💰 $30/share
+ðŸ’° $30/share
-💰 ~$108B total money
+ðŸ’° ~$108B total money

-That’s massively above Netflix’s $80isn billion offer.
-When someone adds an extra $25–30bn to the table, they’re not negotiating, they’re making a statement.
+Thatâ€™s massively above Netflixâ€™s $80isn billion offer.
+When someone adds an extra $25â€“30bn to the table, theyâ€™re not negotiating, theyâ€™re making a statement.

 Netflix wanted the prestige assets.
 Paramount wants the entire empire.
 Bold, risky, and extremely on-brand for a studio trying to reinvent itself post-Skydance merger.

-🎮 Now, the gaming angle (aka the part I actually care about)
+ðŸŽ® Now, the gaming angle (aka the part I actually care about)

-I’ll be honest: I still prefer Netflix here.
-They’re the only one treating games as a strategic engine, not a merch and licensing afterthought.
+Iâ€™ll be honest: I still prefer Netflix here.
+Theyâ€™re the only one treating games as a strategic engine, not a merch and licensing afterthought.
 Paramount has some momentum (thanks, Skydance), but, as I mentioned on Sunday, acquiring [Warner Bros.
 Games](https://www.linkedin.com/company/warnerbrosgames/) means inheriting one of the strongest IP arsenals in the industry, Mortal Kombat, Hogwarts Legacy, DC, Rocksteady, NetherRealm.

 Under Netflix?
 That becomes a transmedia machine and bigger part of their existing gaming focus.

 Under Paramount?
 I have no actual idea.

-⚖️ And of course, regulators are about to have a field day.
+âš–ï¸ And of course, regulators are about to have a field day.

 Deals this big take years to unwind, reshape, and approve, if they get approved at all.

-But one thing’s clear:
+But one thingâ€™s clear:
-This isn’t just a fight over HBO or The Batman.
+This isnâ€™t just a fight over HBO or The Batman.
 This is a battle to control the next decade of Transmedia entertainment, where games sit right at the centre.

-I tell you one thing, this industry is nothing if not entertaining 😂
+I tell you one thing, this industry is nothing if not entertaining ðŸ˜‚

 Wrighty out.